The Presocratic Philosophers and Socrates

 To stand for the truth means to be willing to give one’s life if necessary.
 Socrates’ example inspired many to do this for good and not so good causes.
 In post 5, we see a negative example in how the extremely talented Neoclassical French painter Jacques-Louis David motivated the radical Jacobins to overthrow the established order of monarchy and Catholic church and kill King Louis XVI in a bloody revolution.6 There are also have positive examples of people throughout history who sacrificed their lives for noble causes.
 We are coming to a time in the West where it is a very real possibility that some of us may have to sacrifice our lives for the truth.
 We can take Socrates’ example to heart.

-I am writing this addendum in September of 2021.
-From when I originally wrote this post until now, it appears that the West, especially the Anglosphere, is sinking ever further into darkness.
+The West, especially the Anglosphere, for some time has been sinking into darkness.
 What is remarkable to me is how we have come full circle and have arrived back to the time of Socrates.
 When we read his story, we find it amazing that he was executed for simply asking questions.

 But yet here we are.
 Aside from disagreeing with the party line which is bad enough, we cannot even question the policies of the powers that be lest we be impugned and cancelled from society.
-And this appears to be moving quickly from being cancelled to being killed – for simply questioning.
-I never thought that we would see this in the West.
+This can easily move from being cancelled to being killed – for simply questioning.
 Socrates’ example becomes even more relevant to us today than it was just a few years ago.
 Because of this, we can draw courage (a bad word these day since fear is the new virtue) from his example and choose to pursue the truth despite the consequences.

 The following quotes of Socrates are taken from the dialogue Crito: